avaneev/prvhash/README.md

 state variables have better shuffling statistics).

 This variant of the core hash function offers the best possible statistical quality of random number generation.
+However, it is only evident (slightly) with 2-bit state variable size.

 ## The Stalled State of the Hash Function ##